Olasunbo/inst377team5.github.io/Final.md

 #### Reasoning

+We believe that helping people connect to libraries creates more opportunities for them.
+Most libraries offer wi-fi which can help residents apply for jobs and learn new skills.
+This also helps students have access to knowledge they may not otherwise be exposed to.
+We believe this has a postive impact on communities.
 The dynamic map API allows the user to get a real sense of where the library is located and what is around them.
 The API allowed for customization on our end with coding coordinates and adding images for pins.